verdaux/BookNotes/Phrases/Impressors 15.md

 - [ ] I’m learning to stop shrinking myself to fit spaces that were never meant to hold me.
 - [ ] Pyari lagne k alawa aur kya karti hain aap?
 - [ ] I don’t wanna read that you’re going to put on some lo-fi jazz to read Sally Rooney with a 40$ scented candle lit up next to your urban outfitter clean sheets.
+- [ ] when we said ‘Let’s get off our phones and delete Instagram’ it wasn’t to post an insipid newsletter with details you should only share with your therapist.